RamSailopal/YottaDB-gitpod/README.md

 The directory **data/r1.32_x86_64** containers three directories:

-**/r** - This is the directory where un-compiled routine code is created.
+**/r** - This is the directory where un-compiled routine code is contained.
 This is the directory to open and begin development in!!!

 **/o** - This is where compiled code gets placed. (executing code-runner on any .m extension file will automatically create files here for the corresponding file in /r)